 Check out this post for more things to do in Mykonos.

-During our 4 day stay in Mykonos we visited 3 different beaches + the small one in the city.
+During our 4 day stay we visited 4 best Mykonos beaches.
 Elia Beach is our absolute favorite.
 It is the largest and furthest away from the city.
 There is nothing but a couple of beach restaurants so it’s perfect to relax and swim.
 You can also walk to nearby Agrari Beach.
 On the other hand, Super Paradise Beach is a bit smaller and more crowded.
 There a couple of beach bars and the Famous Jackie O’ on a cliff overlooking the beach.
 Finally, Paradise Beach is even smaller and too overcrowded.
 It is packed with bars and shops, with no free area.
 On top of that is pretty noisy, but it’s very close to the city!

 Mykonos isn’t famous only for its shopping.
 Its gay life is legendary!
 We are happy to report that it does live to all the hoopla.
 There are plenty of places to go out, and the atmosphere is great.
 We had an afternoon drink in Jackie O’ at Super Paradise Beach and went out partying to several places in Mykonos Town.
 Our first night began in Lola where we enjoyed its cool interior.
 Then we went dancing to the hidden Porta Bar.
 All the hot guys were there!
 On our second night we watched the famous midnight show at @54 Club and Lounge (ex Ramrod).
 We had to spend the last two days chilling to recharge our batteries.